 The Emergency Conservation Program (ECP) assists landowners in restoring land used in agricultural production when damaged by a natural disaster.
 This can include removing debris, restoring fences and conservation structures, and providing water for livestock in drought situations.
-Restoration practices are authorized by the Farm Service Agency (FSA) county committee, with approval from state FSA committees, and the FSA national office.
+Restoration practices are authorized by the Farm Service Agency (FSA) county committee, with approval from state FSA committees, and the FSA national office.2

-&lt;sup>1 Most of the USDA disaster assistance programs offer financial assistance to producers for a loss or reduction in production.
+1 Most of the USDA disaster assistance programs offer financial assistance to producers for a loss or reduction in production.
 These programs include federal crop insurance, the Noninsured Crop Disaster Assistance Program (NAP), and emergency disaster loans.
-The 2008 farm bill (P.L.
-110-246) included authorization and funding for five new disaster programs to cover production losses from weather events, beginning with 2008 crops and ending September 30, 2011.
-These permanent and expired programs typically cover only production losses and not damage to the land or production practices.
+The 2014 farm bill (P.L.
+113-79) authorized and funded four disaster programs to cover production losses from weather events, beginning in FY2012.
+These programs typically cover only production losses and not damage to the land or production practices.
 These programs are discussed further in CRS Report RS21212, Agricultural Disaster Assistance, and not in this report.

-&lt;sup>2 FSA county and state committees are composed of locally elected farmers and ranchers who advise FSA on agricultural programs such as commodity price support loans and payments; conservation programs; incentive, indemnity and disaster payments for some commodities; payment eligibility; and emergency programs.
-For additional information, see CRS Report R40179, Farm Service Agency: State Executive Directors, and State and County/Area (continued...)
+2 FSA county and state committees are composed of locally elected farmers and ranchers who advise FSA on agricultural programs such as commodity price support loans and payments; conservation programs; incentive, indemnity and disaster payments for some commodities; payment eligibility; and emergency programs.
+For additional information, see CRS Report R40179, Farm Service Agency: State Executive Directors, and State and County/Area Committees.